Elmiratash/TeamProfileGenerator/README.md

 ## Usage

 Use inquirer from your command line to answer questions about your project.
-View walk through video here - (./Image/Screen Shot)
+View walk through video here - (file:///Users/elmiratashvighi/Desktop/UCLACoding/HomeWork/TeamProfileGenerator/dist/index.html)

 ## License